Margaret Minnicks has been an online writer for many years. She writes articles that are interesting to her readers.

 1. Put Loose Change in a Jar

 You will be surprised to see how quickly you will accumulate money when you drop your loose change in a jar.
-It adds up fast and you won't miss not having it in your purse or pocket.
+It adds up fast, and you won't miss not having it in your purse or pocket.

 Try using a bill every time you purchase something, so you will get change back.
 Then drop the loose change in your designated jar.
 Do the same thing with pennies and other coins you find on the ground.

-2. Your Bank Can Save For You
+2. Your Bank Can Save for You

 Some banks have a cookie jar service attached to your checking account, and they do actually call it a cookie jar.
-Whenever you write a check or use your debit card for an odd amount, the bank rounds the amount to the next dollar and put the money into your savings account.
-For instance, if you write a check for $35.12, then 88 cents goes into your cookie jar.
+Whenever you write a check or use your debit card for an odd amount, the bank rounds the amount to the next dollar and puts the money into your savings account.
+For instance, if you write a check for $35.12, then 88 cents go into your cookie jar.

 Before you know it, you have accumulated enough for a treat for yourself.
 You can leave it there as long as you like and let it accumulate.
 If you ever need it to pay a bill or to use it for something else, you can transfer it to your checking account for immediate use.